wso2/ETAC/blockchain/blockchain-usecases.md

 * **Implementation:** See Auditable History or Workspace architecture pattern.

-## Providing Supply Chain Cisibility
+## Providing Supply Chain Visibility
 * **Use cases:** Get suppliers to record transactions in a blockchain to provide visibility into the claims made by the company about how resources are sourced.
 * **Implementation:** See Auditable History or Workspace architecture pattern.